Select Page

 Autopoiesis - self-replication combined with self-maintenance and modification is sometimes referred to as autopoiesis

-Behavior (biology) - actions performed by a biological agent (or, more loosely, its parts); the internally coordinated but externally observable response of whole organisms to internal and external stimuli.
+Behavior (biology) - the outward expression of the internal processes of biological cognition; actions performed by a biological agent (or, more loosely, its parts); the internally coordinated but externally observable response of whole organisms to internal and external stimuli.
 Behaviour may be: mindless or minded; conscious, unconscious, or subconscious; overt or covert; innate or learned; voluntary or involuntary.
 Learning capacity is graded in complexity

 Behavioral ecology – the study of the evolution of animal behavior in response to environmental pressures